PathX-Projects/connext-router-utility/README.md

 # connext-router-utility

-This repository contains a utility to accelerate deployment of a Connext router.
+This repository contains a CLI utility to accelerate deployment of a Connext router.
 Intended to be used in conjunction with the PathX AWS Connext Quickstart on Medium:

 > !!
 LINK PLACEHOLDER !!